About the Local Plan

 We also need to make sure we have a mix of new housing built in South Tyneside.

-• accessible and adaptable to meet the needs of our ageing population and those with a disability
+- accessible and adaptable to meet the needs of our ageing population and those with a disability

 The Local Plan sets out policies that aim to achieve this.

-Use of green belt and previously developed (brownfield) land
+Use of Green Belt and previously developed (brownfield) land

-Development of the green belt
+Development of the Green Belt

-Urban, and previously used land (commonly known as brownfield land), will always be prioritised when looking at places for development.
+Urban and previously used land (commonly known as brownfield land) will always be prioritised when looking at places for development.

 Sometimes however this is not possible.

-National policy requires the Local Plan to set out ways to offset the impact of removing land from the green belt.
+National policy requires the Local Plan to set out ways to offset the impact of removing land from the Green Belt.

-Detailed recommendations have been drawn up for the sites that have been identified for future development in the green belt.
+Detailed recommendations have been drawn up for the sites that have been identified for future development in the Green Belt.

-The Local Plan also sets out how it proposes to protect the remaining green belt.
+The Local Plan also sets out how it proposes to protect the remaining Green Belt.

 The efficient use of land

-The Plan is committed to making the best and most efficient use of land by encouraging the redevelopment of previously developed land and buildings.
+The Local Plan is committed to making the best and most efficient use of land by encouraging the redevelopment of previously developed land and buildings.

 This includes supporting regeneration schemes in South Shields Town Centre and allocating brownfield sites for employment and residential development across the borough.